Compiled by Piedmont Legacy Trails

 Distance: 1.9 miles

 Details: Passing by a gorgeous waterfall and snuggling into a bend of the Mayo River, this trail is all about the (surprisingly blue) water.
 It’s part of the Mayo River State Park and is located at the very top of the NC border.
 Though this hike has a bit of distance, it’s mostly flat.
 On a warm day you’ll be tempted to lie out on the sandy trail and stay a while.
-To learn more about this trail see our blog.
+To learn more about this trail see this blog.

 Knight Brown Nature Preserve